ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 SPEAD2 provides support for Nvidia's GPUDirect technology.
 This allows data to be copied directly from a Mellanox NIC to a Nvidia GPU without having to go through system memory.
 SPEAD2 needs to be using the udp_ibv transport to make use of GPUDirect.
-By using GPUDirect, the system memory bandwidth requirements are significantly reduced as the data never does not pass through system RAM.
+By using GPUDirect, the system memory bandwidth requirements are significantly reduced as the data does not pass through system RAM.

 Currently GPUDirect is not supported on the gaming cards (RTX and GTX cards).
 It is only supported on the server-grade cards (such as the A100.).